TNY-Robotics/Website/content/docs/TNY-360/usage/programming/python/index.md

 ---
-title: Python
+title: Programming in Python
-description: Learn how to program your TNY-360 using Python.
+description: Learn how to program your TNY-360 using Python, with examples, libraries, and best practices for effective development.
 ---

-# Python
+# Programming in Python
 Here is a test of code :

 ```py [test.py]